bids-standard/bids-specification/src/04-modality-specific-files/11-functional-near-infrared-spectroscopy.md

 (for a detailed definition see [coordinate system appendix](../appendices/coordinate-systems.md)).
 The `*_coordsystem.json` is REQUIRED if the optional `*_optodes.tsv` is present.
-If a corresponding anatomical MRI is available, the locations of anatomical landmarks in that scan should also be stored in the `*_T1w.json` file which goes alongside the fNIRS data.
+If a corresponding anatomical MRI is available, the locations of anatomical landmarks in that scan should also be stored in the `*_T1w.json` file which goes alongside the NIRS data.

-Not all fNIRS systems provide 3D coordinate information or digitization capabilities.
+Not all NIRS systems provide 3D coordinate information or digitization capabilities.
 In this case, only x and y are specified and z is `"n/a"`.

 General fields:

 {{ MACROS___make_sidecar_table("nirs.CoordsystemGeneral") }}

-Fields relating to the fNIRS optode positions:
+Fields relating to the NIRS optode positions:

 {{ MACROS___make_sidecar_table(["nirs.CoordinateSystem", "nirs.CoordinateSystemDescriptionRec"]) }}

-Fields relating to the position of fiducials measured during an fNIRS session/run:
+Fields relating to the position of fiducials measured during an NIRS session/run:

 {{ MACROS___make_sidecar_table(["nirs.Fiducials", "nirs.FiducialsCoordinateSystemDescriptionRec"]) }}

-Fields relating to the position of anatomical landmarks measured during an fNIRS session/run:
+Fields relating to the position of anatomical landmarks measured during an NIRS session/run:

 {{ MACROS___make_sidecar_table(["nirs.AnatomicalLandmark", "nirs.AnatomicalLandmarkCoordinateSystemDescriptionRec"]) }}